Yasashari/C4-contest/maia9.md

 ## User gets less number of tokens compared with what he deposited.
-User is able to deposit different amounts of underlying tokens if user immediately redeems it he will get always less amount of tokens compared with the deposited amount with ERC4626MultiToken.sol contract.
+User is able to deposit different amounts of underlying tokens and if user immediately redeems it he will get always less or same amount of tokens compared with the deposited amount with ERC4626MultiToken.sol contract.

 ## Proof of Concept